 Of course, C-sections are used to deliver babies for a variety of reasons.
 Beyond reducing the risk of mother-to-child HIV transmission, other reasons may require HIV-positive pregnant women to have an elective (or emergency) C-section.
 These include diabetes; problems that arise during delivery, such as failure to progress in labor; fetal distress; breech births; low-lying placenta (placenta previa) or a placenta that has prematurely separated from the uterus.

 To perform a C-section, a doctor inserts a needle into the woman’s spine and injects morphine.
 This causes numbness from the waist down, allowing the doctor to make a long incision under the belly button to remove the baby.

 Some experts do not like the idea of C-sections used solely to reduce the risk of mother-to-child HIV transmission.
 Because C-sections are a type of surgery, there are risks of infection and other complications.
 In fact, HIV-positive women may be at a higher risk for infection or other complications than HIV-negative women undergoing C-section delivery.
 It is also important to remember that combination HIV treatment might do a better job of stopping transmission than a C-section.
-According to some studies, in HIV-positive pregnant women who have an undetectable viral load at the time of birth, the risk of delivering a baby infected with the virus is less than 2 percent, even with vaginal delivery.
+According to some studies, in HIV-positive pregnant women who have an undetectable viral load at the time of birth, the risk of delivering a baby infected with the virus is less than two percent, even with vaginal delivery.
 Again, it is not known if C-sections reduce this risk any further.